-Paynantheine is one of the most abundant minor alkaloids in Mitragyna speciosa (kratom), typically accounting for 10–15% of total alkaloid content.
-Chemically, it is an indole alkaloid with a molecular weight of 408.48 g/mol.
-Unlike the opioid receptor agonists Mitragynine and 7-Hydroxymitragynine, Paynantheine functions primarily as a competitive antagonist at μ- and κ-opioid receptors while demonstrating strong serotonergic activity, especially at 5-HT₁A receptors (Ki ~32 nM).
-This dual profile suggests it plays a modulatory role in kratom’s pharmacological effects rather than acting as a primary psychoactive driver.
+1. Paynantheine is one of the most abundant minor alkaloids in Mitragyna speciosa (kratom), typically accounting for 10–15% of total alkaloid content.
+It functions primarily as a competitive antagonist at μ- and κ-opioid receptors while showing strong serotonergic activity at 5-HT₁A receptors (Ki ~32 nM).

-Comparative analysis shows that Paynantheine’s unique receptor interactions may contribute to mood regulation, analgesic modulation, and autonomic balance.
+2. Comparative analysis suggests Paynantheine’s receptor interactions may contribute to mood regulation, analgesic modulation, and autonomic balance.
 Toxicological evidence indicates a favorable safety profile, with low direct opioid toxicity, although no LD₅₀ has been determined in animal models.
-Preliminary studies suggest hepatic metabolism through CYP450 enzymes, raising the possibility of drug interactions.
+It is metabolized via CYP450 enzymes, raising potential for drug interactions.

-Future research should prioritize controlled pharmacological assays, metabolic characterization, and clinical studies to confirm therapeutic applications in anxiety, depression, and neuropathic pain.
-Collectively, Paynantheine represents an important example of kratom’s polypharmacology and may contribute to the development of safer, more targeted therapeutics.
+3. Future research should focus on controlled pharmacological assays, metabolic characterization, and clinical studies to evaluate therapeutic applications in anxiety, depression, and neuropathic pain.

 Introduction